MakeSchool-Tutorials/GameOfLife-Unity-VR/P6-GOL/content.md

 All the Dees.
 All of them.

-Actually, making the game 3D isn’t terribly complicated.
-It just involves giving our cells one more dimension and changing our rules to work better, now that a Cell can be surrounded by 26 Cells instead of 8.
+What do we need to do to make our game 3D?
+We just need to add a dimension, then maybe change our rules, because now a Cell could be surrounded by 26 Cells instead of 8.

 Let’s do it!